Avonlea Heritage Museum

 Open Everyday | 10:00am-5:00pm | May-August

-*Ask about special rates for school groups, photographers, or other requests.
+*Ask about rates for private tours, school groups, photographers, etc.

 The Avonlea Badlands located only about 4km outside of the Village of Avonlea is a must see.
 This unique landscape is located on private property and can only be accessed by pre-booking a guided tour.
 Tours here began in 2013 to help protect the fragile landscape and ecosystem and manage visitors while still allowing as many people as possible to experience what the Badlands have to offer.
 On a tour you will not only see the greatest features of the Badlands but also learn about the geology, paleontology, and archeology of the area, and the native plants and animals that call this home.
 Add this to your Saskatchewan bucket list and book your visit today.

 Tours go out at two main times.
 Morning tours offer a great look at the birds and other wildlife in the area and is a nice hike before the hot summer sun heats up the desert like climate.
 More interested in photography?
 Try our evening tour going around sunset bathing the walls of the badlands in the orange glow of the iconic Saskatchewan sunsets.
 This easy hike of 3 km takes groups through native prairie to drastically change the view to badlands stretching out over the landscape.
 The tour takes an hour and a half to casually enjoy all the sights and the many notable spots.
 Contact the museum to book your spot before they fill up.

 *The Avonlea Badlands can only be accessed with a pre-booked, guided tour.